- Read our client alert on GDPR compliance here

 General Data Protection Regulation (GDPR)

-The General Data Protection Regulation (GDPR) goes into effect on May 25, 2018, and will mark a fundamental change in the legislative framework for the use and protection of personal data in European Union (EU) countries.
+The General Data Protection Regulation (GDPR) went into effect on May 25, 2018, and marked a fundamental change in the legislative framework for the use and protection of personal data in European Union (EU) countries.

 Canada Anti-Spam Law (CASL)

 Additionally, Canada is rigorously enforcing the Canada Anti-Spam Law (CASL), which, among other things, requires organizations both within and outside of Canada to obtain consent before sending commercial electronic messages to recipients in Canada.
 Organizations that do not comply with CASL risk serious penalties, including criminal and civil charges, personal liability for company officers and directors, and penalties up to $10 million.